jarasmar/CV/Readme.md

 ## VOLUNTEER WORK
 From a very young age I have been interested in environmental and social issues.
 This has driven me to volunteer for different organizations, like the ones listed below.

-_Use the 'How I Contributed' dropdown menus to see all my responsabilities during my work with these organizations._
+_Click on any of them to see some further details about the organizations and my responsibilities._

+<details>
-### Fundación Escuela de Solidaridad (2019)
+  <summary><strong>Fundación Escuela de Solidaridad (2019)</strong></summary>
-This is a Foundation located in a small village near Granada, Spain.
+  <p>This is a Foundation located in a small village near Granada, Spain.
 It gives home to over one hundred people living in social disadvantage, abuse or exclusion: mothers with children in emergency situations, young immigrants, adults and adolescents at risk.
-I spent a month living with them, and even if the conditions were sometimes a bit precarious, it was really inspiring seeing how everyone in the community was trying their best to improve.
+I spent a month living with them, and even if the conditions were sometimes a bit precarious, it was really inspiring seeing how everyone in the community was trying their best to improve.</p>

-<details>
-  <summary>How I Contributed</summary>
+  <p>My collaboration:</p>
   <ul>
     <li>Responsible for directing the restoration project of one of the houses.</li>
     <li>Responsible for managing donations of second-hand clothing (storage, stock and distribution).</li>